-Anderson Middle School (NYC)
+Anderson Middle School Test Prep in NYC

 The Anderson School will select a pool of applicants who have demonstrated a very strong performance in school (see initial eligibility on website), as shown by their fourth grade report card, excellent attendance, punctuality, and fourth grade NYS ELA and Mathematics test scores - as reported to us by the Department of Education.